jakewvincent/mkdnflow.nvim/README.md

     * When all child to-dos have been marked complete, the parent is marked complete
     * When at least one child to-do has been marked in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete and one child to-do is reverted to not-yet-started or in-progress, the parent to-do is marked in-progress
+    * When a parent to-do is marked complete or in-progress and all child to-dos have been reverted to not-yet-started, the parent to-do is marked not-yet-started.
 * Smart(er) behavior when `<CR>`ing in lists (NOTE: currently not enabled by default.
 See below.)
     * In unordered lists: Add another bullet on the next line, unless the current list item is empty, in which case it will be erased
     * In unordered to-do lists: Add another to-do item on the next line, unless the current to-do is empty, in which case it will be replaced with a simple (non-to-do) list item